Make sure you're ready to apply

 If you have been out of education for some time a reference from your work or relevant work experience may be acceptable.
 See also The role of the school reference.

 The final deadline for home/EU and international applications is 30 June.
-However, EU and international students need to be aware that the application deadline for UK students for equal consideration is 15 January – therefore, due to the competitive nature of many courses, it is advisable for students to apply by 15 January for equal consideration.
+However, as the application deadline for UK students for equal consideration is 15 January and admission to our courses is competitive, EU and international students are advised to apply by 15 January.

 Please note also that for many of our courses, we will not be able to accept any applications after 15 January.
 If you are applying after this date, please contact the Admissions Office or look on the UCAS website to see if the course is still available and whether your application will still be considered.